tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - Negative effect of deflation:
 	- Discourages the purchasing of goods and services
 	- High deflation can cause a deflationary spiral
-		- people with debt will have more debt
+		- People with debt will have more debt
-		- people with money will start hoarding
+		- People with money will start hoarding

 - Bitcoin can be considered deflationary:
 	- Buy and hold Bitcoins as the price per coin might increase over time